SOC 1® vs. SOC 2®: What’s the Difference and Which Do You Need?

 - Financial reporting software

-These are all just a few examples of businesses that need to be SOC 1 compliant.
-Bottom line, if you impact the financial statements of users in some way, you need this.
+These are just a few examples.
+Bottom line, if you impact the financial information of users in some way, you need this.

 - Security (also known as “common criteria”): Is your service organization protected against unauthorized access?